neuralyzer/dokuwiki-plugin-revealjs/README.md

 which is a simple modification of the beige theme.
 The only change to the original beige theme is that the background is white instead of the beige radial gradient.

+The default is beige_white

+### Controls

+Show the reveal.js controls.
+Two values

+  * false
+  * true
+The default is true.